 Domenico Savatta, MD FACS

-Dr. Domenico Savatta is a partner at New Jersey Urology, one of the largest urology groups in the United States.
+Dr. Domenico Savatta is a partner at one of the largest urology groups in the United States.

 Dr. Domenico Savatta has been practicing in West Orange, NJ since 2003.
 He strives to care for each patient as he would a family member.
 Whether the problem is easy to fix or complicated, he understands the patient’s concerns and will tailor the treatment plan for each patient’s individual needs.